Borburata

-Borburata is a small coastal town in Carabobo state, Venezuela, located on the Caribbean Sea.
+Borburata is a small coastal town in Carabobo state, Venezuela, located a few kilometers from the Caribbean Sea.
 It was long a destination of indigenous peoples, who would gather salt at the sea.
 It was colonized by the Spanish in the 16th century, but suffered so many raids that it was mostly abandoned.
 Residents moved inland.
-Today it has facilities associated with the Venezuela oil and gas industry.
+Today, it has facilities associated with the Venezuela oil and gas industry.

 History

 For thousands of year, indigenous peoples occupied this area.
 Some came from the interior to gather dried salt.
 Historically, the Jirajara Indians traveled to Valencia Lake and through the mountains to reach the sea in this area to collect dried salt.

+During 16th-century Spanish colonization the region suffered many attacks by French and British pirates.